-Carlos-Zenen Trujillo (they/them) was born in Bejucal, Cuba, and has been an Oregonian since 2006.
-Carlos acknowledges that they live and work on the ancestral lands of the Kalapuya peoples.
+Carlos-Zenen Trujillo (they/them) was born in Bejucal, Cuba, and has lived in Oregon since 2006.
+Carlos acknowledges that they live and work on the ancestral lands of the Kalapuya and Atfalati peoples.
 Their writing work includes: The Island in Winter or La Isla en Invierno (Inaugural Problem Play Project Commission); Abundancia (Reading; Matchbox Theatre); Christmas, Contigo (Oregon Cabaret); and Our Utopia (Bag&Baggage Productions; Fertile Ground).

-Their honors include: Certificate of Merit in Dramaturgy (The Resistible Rise of Arturo Ui); Irene Ryan Award nominations (A Man of No Importance; Elektra); Kennedy Center American College Theater Festival (KCACTF) ASPIRE Leadership Fellow 2019, KCACTF John Cauble Award.
+Their honors include: ANPF New Voices 2021 Retreat Participant; Certificate of Merit in Dramaturgy (The Resistible Rise of Arturo Ui); Irene Ryan Award nominations (A Man of No Importance; Elektra); Kennedy Center American College Theater Festival (KCACTF) ASPIRE Leadership Fellow 2019, KCACTF John Cauble Award.
 They are also a KCACTF Directing Fellow 2020.
-Carlos-Zenen has a BFA in Theatre Arts from Southern Oregon University.